izzymsft/istio-demo/README.md

 There are steps on how to
 - Set up the AKS Cluster
-- Install Istio Client Locally
+- Install Istio and Helm Clients Locally
 - Install Istio on the Kubernetes Cluster
 - Configure the Profile for Istio on the Cluster
 - Deploy the Sample Demo App